Non-denominated postage

-Non-denominated postage is postage intended to meet a certain postage rate that retains full validity for that intended postage rate even after the rate is increased.
-It does not show a monetary value, or denomination, on the face.
+Non-denominated postage is a postage stamp intended to meet a certain postage rate, but printed without the denomination, the price for that rate.
+They may retain full validity for the intended rate, regardless of later rate changes, or they may retain validity only for the original purchase price.
 In many English-speaking countries, it is called non-value indicator or non-value indicated (NVI) postage.
-Introduced to reduce the cost of printing large issues of low-value stamps to "top-up" old issues, NVI stamps are used in many countries.
+They are used in many countries and reduce the cost of printing large issues of low-value make up stamps.

 UPU approval

 The Universal Postal Union approved the use of non-denominated stamps on international mail in 1995.

 Canada

 Canada's first non-denominational stamp was the 1981 "A" Definitive, featuring a stylized maple leaf.
 It was issued during a transition from the first class domestic rate 17¢ to 30¢ and was valued at 30 cents.
 In 2006, Canada's next NVI was called the "Permanent" stamp, which is a trademarked term.
 It was originally marked by a white capital "P" overlaid on a red maple leaf, which is itself within a white circle.
 Later releases, such as the 2009 Silver Dart commemorative, varied the colours.
 In that example, the Maple Leaf around the "P" is white and the "P" is dropped out.
 The circle does not appear.
 In announcing its decision to adopt non-denominated postage in 2006, Canada Post noted that it had to print more than 60 million one-cent stamps following the last price increase in 2005.
 The Canadian NVI program was essentially equivalent to the American NVI program, as both covered regular domestic first-class mail.
 One Canada Post NVI stamp covers the cost of mailing a standard letter up to 30 g within Canada.

 On 11 December 2013, Canada Post unveiled its Five-point Action Plan, which temporarily removed "Permanent" stamps from sale, although they remained valid for postage.
-On March 31, the regular domestic stamp price increased from CA$0.63 to CA$0.85 (roll & bundle issued stamps) and up to $1.00 for single stamp purchase, beginning on 31 March 2014.
+On 31 March, the regular domestic stamp price increased from CA$0.63 to CA$0.85 (roll & bundle issued stamps) and up to $1.00 for single stamp purchase, beginning on 31 March 2014.
 Sale of "Permanent" stamps resumed on that day at the new rate.